thruthesky/sonub-old/README.md

 * When users access site to `https://www.sonub.com`, they are automatically redirect to `https://sonub.com` by backend.
 * `https://dev.sonub.com` is considered as root site on development site in local computer.

+#### Root site content

+* When user is logged in, user's blog content will be shown on featured posts.
+* When user is not logged in, news content will be shown on featured posts.

 ### Main page

 * `main page` means the front page of `root site` which is on `/` route.